thutasann/nexcord/README.md

-# NEXCORD 🌚
+# NXCORD 🌚

-This is the Discord alike app
+This is the Discord alike web app

 ## Tech stacks